debevv/camellia/README.md

 # camellia 💮 A lightweight, persistent, hierarchical key-value store

 `camellia` is a Go library that implements a hierarchical, persistent key-value store, backed by a SQLite database.
 Its minimal footprint (just a single `.db` file) makes it suitable for usage in embedded systems, or simply as a minimalist application settings container.
 Additionally, this repository contains the companion `cml` command line utility, useful to read, write and import/export a `camellia` DB.
-The project was born to be the system-wide settings registry of a Linux embedded system, similar to the one found in Windows.
+The project was born to be the system-wide settings registry of a Linux embedded device, similar to the one found in Windows.

 - Library